infsci2711/infsci2711.github.io/_posts/2015-03-17-tutorial-project-deployment.markdown

 As I menioned in the class, each project would need to create a *startup.sh* scrip file that should bring the "freash" OS installation to the state to be able to run your project without any other manual work.
 So I suggest you to start writing the script as soon as possible, so you will not forget anything.

+Also the *startup.sh* should have any other required operations scripted.
+E.g. creation of the database and tables if your project needs any.
+You can look at my example [here](https://github.com/infsci2711/tutorial/blob/master/setup.sh).

 ### Getting the source code to the server

 *You should never copy any source code or any script file manually to the server.
 Everything important should go via github!*